|$9.95 - FREE SHIPPING|

 This pendant is Antique Silver Plated and filled with Soft Enamel.
-It is 1-1/4 inches (31.75mm) in diameter and about 3/32 inch (2.38mm) thick, very close to the size of a U.S. Half Dollar.
-It comes in a red draw string bag, a black beaded chain and a pin you can stick to the back of the pendant to make it into a lapel pin.
+It is 1-1/4 inches (31.75mm) in diameter and about 3/32 inch (2.38mm) thick.
+It comes in a red draw string bag, and a beaded chain.

 The principle of Yin and Yang is a fundamental concept in Chinese philosophy and culture in general dating from the third century BCE or even earlier.
 This principle is that all things exist as inseparable and contradictory opposites, for example female-male, dark-light and old-young.
 The two opposites attract and complement each other and, as their symbol illustrates, each side has at its core an element of the other (represented by the small dots).
 Neither pole is superior to the other and, as an increase in one brings a corresponding decrease in the other, a correct balance between the two poles must be reached in order to achieve harmony.